hellomoka/todoapp-js/README.md

 # Simple Node.JS To-do App

-This is small and fairly simple to-do app built using Node.JS, Express and MongoDB.
+This is a small and fairly simple to-do app built using Node.JS, Express and MongoDB.

 ## Getting Started